314a/rr-r-publication/README.md

     date: "`r Sys.Date()`"
     output: word_document
     ---

+**Advanced:** The different output format let you specify also various style options, such as .css style sheets for html or for word you can specify a template document.
+The following YAML metadata includes the _reference_docx_ which points to a template Word _docx_ file.
+The rendered output Word document will then include the Word styles defined in the reference template.docx.
+If you want to test use the header below in your R Markdown.
+The project folder includes a `template.docx` file to play around with.

+    ---
+    title: "RMarkdown Minimal Example"
+    author: "Your Name"
+    date: "`r Sys.Date()`"
+    output:
+      word_document:
+        fig_caption: yes
+        reference_docx: template.docx
+    ---

 **4. Include references and citation styles:** In order to include citations, you can specify a bibliography file in the YAML metadata.
 A widely used format is the _.bib_ format.
 Most literature/reference management software ([Mendeley](https://www.mendeley.com), [Zotero](https://www.zotero.org) etc.) provide export functionalities to save references as .bib files of the whole library or of a selected list for a publication.
 The current project already includes a `bibliography.bib` and in adition a CSL 1.0 style file, so you are fine to go with the next steps.